Friday, 2 December 2016

 Beautiful wooden ceiling of the main room.
 22.03.2016.

-Roof used to be high, to keep the air cool.
+The roof used to be high, to keep the air cool.
 22.03.2016.

 Another section of the haveli.
 22.03.2016.

 It seems that there used to be many doors in every room.
-Perhaps to keep the airy and cool.
+Perhaps to keep the rooms airy and cool.
 22.03.2016.

 On the roof of the ground floor.
 22.03.2016.

-A narrow veranda in front of rooms on the first floor.
+A narrow veranda in front of the rooms on the first floor.
 22.03.2016.

 A beautiful room on the first floor.
 22.03.2016.